828.251.6622 | mpo@landofsky.org

 PRIORITIZATION 6.0

 The round of prioritization referred to as “P6.0” is was in the process of being completed when developing the 2023-2032 STIP.
-It was ultimatley canceled along with the 2023-2032 STIP due to the COVID 19 pandemic.
+It was ultimately canceled along with the 2023-2032 STIP due to the COVID 19 pandemic.
 Prior to cancelation, the French Broad River MPO submitted up to 25 projects for each mode.
 For more information on projects submitted by FBRMPO and local methodology in P6.0 or SPOT 6, see the SPOT 6 page.

 PRIORITIZATION 5.0